2024 Solar Incentives Guide for Biddeford, ME - Tax Credits & Rebates

 Federal Solar Incentives

 Federal solar incentives are likely to be the first thing that comes to mind when thinking about solar incentives.
-It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
-This is a tax credit that reduces your taxes by a specified percentage of the money you spend installing solar panels.
+The Federal Solar Investment Tax Credit, or ITC, is probably the most commonly known federal solar incentive.
+The ITC provides a tax credit for a set percentage of your solar system's cost.

-More information about the new Inflation Reduction Act can be found here.
-Your local Biddeford solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit applies to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Biddeford solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives